blockchainsllc/in3-docs/docs/spec.md

 all parameters are optional, but if given a partial NodeList may be returned.

-1. `limit`: number - if the number is defined and >0 this method will return a partial nodelist limited to the given number.
+1. `limit`: number - if the number is defined and >0 this method will return a partial nodeList limited to the given number.
-2. `seed`: hex - This 32byte hex integer is used to calculate the indexes of the partial nodelist.
+2. `seed`: hex - This 32byte hex integer is used to calculate the indexes of the partial nodeList.
 It is expected to be a random value choosen by the client in order to make the result deterministic.
-3. `addresses`: address[] - a optional array of addresses of signers the nodelist must include.
+3. `addresses`: address[] - a optional array of addresses of signers the nodeList must include.

 Returns: